redox-os/book/src/hardware-support.md

 A CPU is the most complex machine of the world: even the oldest processors are powerful for some tasks but not for others.

 The main problem with old computers is the amount of DRAM memory available (they were sold in a era where RAM chips were expensive) and the lack of SSE/AVX extensions (programs use them to speed up the algorithms).
-Because of this some modern programs may not work or require a lot of RAM to perform complex tasks.
+Because of this some modern programs may not work (if a SIMD compatibility layer is not used) or require a lot of RAM to perform complex tasks.

 Redox itself will work normally if the CPU architecture is supported by the system, but the performance and stability may vary per program.